Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ### Create a Snapshot

-To create a snapshot, you need to instantiate the `ConfigurationSettingsSnapshot` class and specify filters to determine which configuration settings should be included.
+To create a snapshot, you need to instantiate the `ConfigurationSnapshot` class and specify filters to determine which configuration settings should be included.
 The creation process is a Long-Running Operation (LRO) and can be achieved by calling the `beginCreateSnapshot` method.